marshallwhiteorg/emnlp19-media-bias/README.md

 - create_html_utils.py: utils for create_html.py
 - article.py: model for a news article
 - constants.py: constants to help load articles
+- emnlp19-BASIL.zip: a version of the dataset that combines articles and their gold-standard annotations for easy processing

 ## Annotation tool usage
 - Open a generated html file in your browser to annotate it.